Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Shortening the Prediction Horizon by Weakening the Relaxed Lyapunov Inequality

 i.e., the relaxed Lyapunov inequality with a positive suboptimality index $\alpha$ after two steps.
-Indeed, this conclusion holds true for all $x \in \bX = X$ which can be shown by using the MPC feedback computed in Example \ref{Reducing the optimization horizon using longer control horizons:ex1}. \end{example}
+Indeed, this conclusion holds true for all $x \in \bX = X$ which can be shown by using the MPC feedback computed in Example \ref{Reducing the optimization horizon using longer control horizons:ex1}.
+Hence, despite our conditions to be trajectory based, for this example asymptotic stability in the sense of Definition \ref{Setup:def:stability} can be concluded. \end{example}

 In particular, Example \ref{Setup:ex:motivation m step} shows that a generalized type of relaxed Lyapunov inequality similar to \eqref{Setup:ex:motivation m step:eq1} may hold after implementing several controls despite the fact that the central assumption \eqref{Setup:thm:aposteriori:eq1} of Theorem \ref{Setup:thm:aposteriori} is violated.
 Checking the relaxed Lyapunov inequality \eqref{Setup:thm:aposteriori:eq1} less often may help in order to ensure desired stability properties of the resulting closed loop.
-Note that in a more complicated setting than the one considered in Example \ref{Setup:ex:motivation m step} it may not be possible to guarantee such an inequality for a set of initial conditions.
-Hence, implementing an MPC feedback law although \eqref{Setup:thm:aposteriori:eq1} is violated may lead to severe stability problems.
-Here, we aim at designing a strategy which ensures -- a priori and at runtime of the corresponding MPC algorithm -- that a relaxed Lyapunov inequality is fulfilled after $m \in \{1,2,\ldots,N-1\}$ steps.
+We aim at designing a strategy which ensures -- a priori and at runtime of the corresponding MPC algorithm -- that a relaxed Lyapunov inequality is fulfilled after $m \in \{1,2,\ldots,N-1\}$ steps.

 Our first attempt is motivated by an observation from \cite[Section 7]{GPSW2010}.
 In this reference estimates for the suboptimality degree $\alpha$ for a set of initial conditions are deduced and the following fact has been proven: if more than one element of the computed sequence of control values is applied, then the suboptimality estimate $\alpha$ is increasing (up to a certain point).
-To incorporate this idea into our MPC scheme, we first need to extend our notation:
+To incorporate this idea into our MPC scheme, we first need to extend our notation.
+The list $\cS = (\sigma(0), \sigma(1), \ldots) \subseteq \N_{0}$ is introduced, which is assumed to be in ascending order, in order to indicate time instants at which the control sequence is updated.
+The closed loop solution at time instant $\sigma(n)$ is denoted by $x_{n} = x_{\mu_{N}}(\sigma(n))$.
+Furthermore, the abbreviation $m_{n} := \sigma(n + 1) - \sigma(n)$, i.e., the time between two MPC updates, is used.
+Hence,